AI Image Generation

 Nano Banana Pro vs GPT-5.1 Comparison

 To keep the comparison fair, both models received the exact same text prompts.
+I tested three distinct categories:

-Prompt 1 — Realistic Portrait
+• Prompt 1: Realistic Portrait (Photography)

-Prompt 2 — Anime Cyberpunk Character
+• Prompt 2: Anime Cyberpunk Character (Stylization)

-Prompt 3 — Clean Branded OG-Card Graphic
+• Prompt 3: Clean Branded OG-Card Graphic (Design)

-Prompt 1: Realistic Portrait
+Prompt 1: Realistic Portrait Performance

+Both GPT-5.1 and Nano Banana Pro delivered natural, realistic portraits with accurate lighting and clean skin texture.
 If you need stock-style photos, website visuals, or general b-roll imagery, either model is strong enough to use interchangeably.

 GPT-5.1 Realistic Portrait Result